mabo3n/transaction-authorizer/RATIONALE.md

 # Test strategy

-The software relies mostly on entities/services tests and a full integration test to guarantee business requirements.
-Tests on the application (use cases) layer are more focused to that the underlying components are linked and communicating correctly.
+The software relies mostly on entities/services tests and a full integration/snapshot test to guarantee that business requirements are met.
+Tests on the application (use cases) layer are more focused on assuring that the underlying components are linked and communicating properly.

 The infrastructure and api layers' components were not tested directly, since they exist only to supply other components and, for the time being, are not shared with other modules.